codacy/docs/docs/organizations/using-a-coding-standard.md

 1. Configure the tools and patterns of the coding standard and click **Next: Select and apply to repositories**.

-    -   Toggle the tools to run when analyzing your code
+    -   Toggle the tools to run when Codacy analyzes your code
     -   For each enabled tool, configure the code patterns to use

     !!! tip